Em-AK/rn-rf-shadow/README.md

 ### Using ClojureScript REPL
-Once the app is deployed and opened in phone/simulator/emulator/browser, connect to the nrepl on port 9000 and run the following:
+Once the app is deployed and opened in phone/simulator/emulator/browser, connect to the nrepl on port printed by the watch command and run the following:
 ```clojure
 (shadow/nrepl-select :app)
 ```